hexamite/hx19-java/README.md

-# HX19 Ultrasound Positioning Devices
+# Command line utilites and Java library for operating and maintaining HX19 Ultrasound Positioning Devices

+## About HX19 Ultrasound Positioning Devices

-The HX19 devices allow positioning of robots, robot arms, quadcopthers, vehicles, etc, with a high precision and frequency.
+The HX19 devices allow positioning of robots, robot arms, quadcopthers, vehicles, etc, with high precision and frequency.

 The system consists of a few Transmitters, Receivers and at least one Monitor attached to a PC to communicate with the